-Attention: [CHRIS MEYER___________________________________]
+Attention: CHRIS MEYER

 Either party may change the address for notice by providing formal written notice to the other Party.

 Entire Agreement - This Precedent Agreement contains the entire agreement between the parties and, except as stated herein, there are no oral promises, agreements, or warranties affecting it.
 This Precedent Agreement may only be amended by a written agreement executed by both parties